ju-lewis/Notes/From the Solar System to the Cosmos/L13 - Earth's Atmosphere and Jovian Planets.md

 - Decrease in glaciers
 - Decrease in snow cover

+---

 ## Jovian Planets

-### Basic Facts
+>[!tldr] Basic Facts
-- Have a fast rotation (10-17 hours)
+>- Have a fast rotation (10-17 hours)
-- Low density
+>- Low density
-- Similar composition to the Sun
+>- Similar composition to the Sun
 ### Formation
-- Gases get blown to outer solar system
+1. Gases get blown to outer solar system
-- Small ice planetesimals form
+2. Small ice planetesimals form
-- Planetesimals collide to form planets
+3. Planetesimals collide to form planets
-- Larger planets attract gases
+4. Larger planets attract gases (H / He)

-All jovian planets have extensive moon and ring systems (Currently there are 285 jovian moons known)
+All jovian planets have extensive moon and ring systems (Currently there are **285 jovian moons** known)

-**Moons can be classified into 2 groups**
+**Jovian moons can be classified into 2 groups**
 1. Formed in an accretion disk (Larger, regular orbits, lots of ice)
 2. Captured (smaller, irregular shapes/orbits, little geological activity)

 ### Jupiter
 Jupiter has similar atmospheric structure, but very different internal structure to Earth.